Relational Foundations For Functorial Data Migration: Categorical Data

-We represent the $\delta$-part of a typed instance as a set of binary tables as follows: \begin{itemize} \item To each node table $N$ and attribute $A$ with type $t$ in $\Gamma(N)$ corresponds a binary ``attribute'' table mapping the domain of $N$ to values of type $t$. \end{itemize} In our employees example, we might add the following: \begin{footnotesize}
+We represent the $\delta$-part of a typed instance $I$ as a set of binary tables as follows: \begin{itemize} \item To each node $N$ in $S$ and attribute $a \in i^{-1}(N)$ corresponds a binary attribute table mapping each ID in $I(N)$ to a value in $\gamma(a)$. \end{itemize} In our employees example, we might add the following: